Have a Close Family match on Ancestry DNA? Who is this person? How are they related to you? Is there a way it could be a

-Can you figure out how old your match is in relation to the test taker?
+Can you figure out how old your close family match is in relation to the test taker?

 If you can determine the approximate age of your DNA match, this can sometimes help you eliminate a few possibilities.
 For example, if the mystery DNA match is about 20 years older than you, then obviously they cannot be a grandparent or a grandchild to you.

-Check out the geographical area where their close ancestors were born
+Check out the geographical area where your close family match’s close ancestors were born

 When I write “close ancestors”, I mean parents and grandparents.
 If you have relatives in common with them (instead of them with you), then the parents and grandparents are the only people who you might share in common.

 In my own family, I had a first cousin match come up, and we were able to figure out that since she was born in a particular town, and I had an uncle who had lived in that particular town his whole adult life, and that this town was very far away from where all of the other members of my family had ever lived, that he was her biological father (and he was, as a paternity test later showed).

-Have you tried to make contact with your match?
+Have you tried to make contact with your close family match on Ancestry?

 Your match might be able to tell you whether they are adopted, or are looking for a half-sibling because their parent mentioned that they had one, or never knew their biological family.